Skip to main content

 אֲהַבְתִּיךְ (’ăhabtîk) — "I have loved you" (perfect tense, completed action with ongoing effect).

-This is not romantic sentiment.
+"With an everlasting love I have loved you" is not romantic sentiment.
 This is the covenant God pledging His own heart to a faithless people in the very chapter that immediately introduces the New Covenant (Jeremiah 31:31-34).
 The promise of everlasting love is the foundation on which the promise of the new heart, the indwelling Spirit, and the forgiveness of sins rests.
+We were dead in our sins; God was rich in mercy through his great love.

 The Demonstration in the Beloved Son